Descent of Inanna into the Underworld

-A long epigraphic reconstruction
+Epigraphic reconstruction

 The myth of Descent of Inanna into the Underworld is presented in two versions: one written in Sumerian and another rewritten in Akkadian, where the goddess is referred to as Ishtar.
 These two versions are not faithful translations of each other; instead, they represent two distinct renditions.

 The Akkadian version of the myth, comprising 138 lines and entitled The Descent of Ishtar into the Underworld, was the initial version to be unearthed.
 Among the numerous clay tablet fragments unearthed in Nineveh and Assur during the 1860s, two comprehensive texts dating from the early first millennium BCE particularly stand out.
 However, their provenance appears to originate from as early as 1600 BCE.
 Except for a few minor displacements and stylistic divergences, the two texts are strikingly similar and can be used to reconstruct the plot.
 The translation of these fragments was among the first Akkadian literary works to be published in a modern language.

 Archaeologist Edward Chiera (1924), who found the second piece of the Istanbul tablet at the University museum in Philadelphia.

 The Sumerian version, entitled Descent of Inanna into the Underworld, comprises 400 lines and is the modern designation for the myth.
 The incipit, which designates the Sumerian text, bestows upon it the title Angalta, which translates to "From the Great Sky."
 This version, discovered after the Akkadian version, is of a more archaic provenance.
 It was composed circa 1700 BCE, although the precise date of its origin remains uncertain.
 In the early 20th century, epigraphists painstakingly pieced together the text from numerous tablet fragments unearthed in Nippur.
 Arno Poebel and Stephen Langdon initiated the initial reconstruction efforts with small text fragments and the upper half of a four-column tablet preserved in the Istanbul Archaeological Museum.
 However, due to the absence of numerous elements, it was not feasible to establish a logical reconstruction of the narrative.
 Consequently, archaeologist Edward Chiera identified the second portion of the Istanbul tablet at the University museum in Philadelphia, and a preliminary complete translation was published in 1936.